stratosphere/stratosphere.github.io/docs/0.5/programming_guides/java.markdown

 programs with a `main()` method.
 Each program consists of the same basic parts:

 1. Obtain an `ExecutionEnvironment`,
-2. Load your data,
+2. Load/create the initial data,
 3. Specify transformations on this data,
-4. Specify where to store the results of your computations, and
+4. Specify where to put the results of your computations, and
-5. Execute your program on a cluster or on your local computer.
+5. Execute your program.

 We will now give an overview of each of those steps but please refer to the respective sections for more details.
 Note that all [core classes